pinakinmistry/nodejs-services-development/README.md

 A common case for Node.js services, and RESTful services in general, is to provide a mediation role sometimes known as the "front of the backend".
 These are services which sit between client requests, especially from a browser-client, and backend API's which may be SOAP, RPC, database or also other REST-based APIs.

 How one service discovers another service is a large subject from custom IP addresses to service meshes with DNS discovery and domain names, to solutions that incorporate Distributed Hash Tables; there are many ways for one service to discover another.
+A simple example would be where services are referenced with a URL that is injected as an environment variable.

 Supporting deployment infrastructure to inject values into the process at deployment-time allows for a certain degree of flexibility and reconfiguration possibilities.